getsentry/sentry/src/sentry/data/help_pages/single_sign_on.md

 ## Default Membership

 Every member who creates a new account via SSO will be given global organization access with a member role.
 This means that they can access events from any team, but they won't be able to create new projects or administer current ones.

+## Security

+Our SSO implementation priorities security.
+We aggressively monitor linked accounts and will disable them within any reasonable sign that the account's access may have been revoked.
+Generally this will be transparent to you, but if the provider is functioning in an unexpected way you may experience more frequent re-authorization requests.